Wade Dekker

-Wade Dekker is an Australian football (soccer) player who currently plays for the Oakleigh Cannons as a striker.
+Wade Dekker (born 21 April 1994) is a football player who plays as a striker for NPL Victoria club Dandenong Thunder.
+Born in Australia, he represents Sri Lanka internationally.

+Early life

+Dekker was born in Melbourne, Australia to a Dutch father and a Sri Lankan Burgher mother.

 Club career

 On 25 August 2015, Dekker scored his first professional goal in only his 2nd professional game in a 5–1 win over Wellington Phoenix in the FFA Cup.
 On 10 October 2015 Dekker scored in his first A-League game, away against Sydney FC.

-On 28 April 2016, Dekker was released by Melbourne City.
+On 28 April 2016, Dekker was released by Melbourne City due to a long injury, then later made a comeback in football in March 2017.

+International career

+Dekker joined the Sri Lanka national football team in April 2024.
+He made his debut for Sri Lanka against Brunei in June 2024.

+Dekker scored his first international goal on 20 March 2025 in a friendly against Laos at the New Laos National Stadium.